G1K509 Mathematical Sciences MSc Postgraduate Taught 2019

 - Complete the on-line application form for taught MSc in Mathematical Sciences: click on first time user account creation.

-- After receiving our admissions problems on probability, linear algebra, multivariable calculus, complex analysis, you will have about a week to return rigorous solutions that you have individually completed without any help: type your arguments or scan your script and email pdf or use a photo camera and email jpg.
+- As a part of the admission process you may be asked to solve some admissions problems on probability, linear algebra, multivariable calculus, complex analysis.
+After receving the problems you will have about a week to return rigorous solutions that you have individually completed without any help: type your arguments or scan your script and email pdf or use a photo camera and email jpg.
 If you make progress at first attempt, we may give you a chance to submit amended solutions.
-Make sure that you have a week relatively free for solving the problems.